 Does Gastric Sleeve Surgery Leave Scars?

-It’s likely that gastric sleeve surgery will leave some scarring.
+Gastric sleeve surgery will likely leave some scarring.
 Some scarring is unavoidable because our bodies naturally repair wounds by creating scar tissue.
 Even if performing SILS the least invasive gastric sleeve surgery that utilizes only one incision will most likely leave a small scar.
 Normally, your surgeon provides information on best practices for healing incisions with the least amount of scarring.

 What Causes Scar Tissue After Gastric Sleeve Surgery?